SietskevB/FusariumUSA/README.md

 In the files and code provided here, this excluded field was called "field 1".
 Fields 1-3 in the manuscript correspond to fields 2-4 in the files and code.

-**Because steps such as feature calling depend on all data that is supplied, the files here include the unpublished field (field 1 in the files on GitHub).
+**Because steps such as feature calling depend on all data that is supplied, the files and code provided here include the unpublished field.
-These files are not included as raw sequencing data in the ENA!**
+These files are not included as raw sequencing data at the ENA!**

+This complicates full replication of our seq data analysis from raw sequencing files.
+Attempts to update files and code only complicated matters more (e.g. changing the name of unpublished field 1 to field 4 would result in issues with the .qza-files from preprocessing steps, and all laborious steps would have to be completely repeated).
+We do hope you can either use the preprocessed reads (subsetting for fields 2-4 like we have) or create your own preprocessed reads with the raw sequencing data provided at ENA (do mind the naming of fields when running our code).